shiro102/Anime-Chatbot/SDLC, WBS and Gantt chart.md

 ## Sample Outputs:

-### Possible Questions that you can ask from the chatbot
+### Possible Questions that you can ask from the chatbot:

 1. Good day
 2. What can you do?